-Load a Caravan Safely
+Load a Travel Trailer Safely

 As with a see-saw, two children of the same weight sitting at equal distances from its pivot balance each other.
 Likewise an adult sitting nearer the middle on one side can balance the far lower mass of a child at the far end of the other side.

 Children on a see-saw.
 Pic: courtesy Getty Images.

 A centre-axled travel trailer behaves like this too.
 Where you locate stuff along its length has the same effect: its distance from the axle/s increases its ‘effective weight’.

 The effect of locating a 20 kg (44 lb) item at various distances from the axle/s of a travel trailer.

 Locating a (say) 20 kg (44 lb) tool box directly over a travel trailers axle will have no effect on that travel trailer pitching or swaying.
 But if that tool box is half-way toward the back of the travel trailer (and that travel trailer then pitches or sways) – because it is further away from the axle/s that 20 kg (44 lb) tool box exerts a force as if it weighed 40 kg (88 lb).
 If that tool box was on a 10 kg (22 lb) external rack at the rear of the travel trailer, it acts as if weighs around 80 kg (175 lb) and the rack an effective 40 kg (88 lb).
 Knowing how to load a travel trailer safely requires doing the above.

 Each spare wheel carried on the rear of a travel trailer has the same effect.
 A tool box and rack thus acts as if were four times heavier at the back of a 7 metre travel trailer than in the middle.
 It not only exerts additional force when the trailer pitches and yaws (sways): it induces that pitching and swaying.